-Adjust your class schedule for any needed college requirements.
-The PSAT is given annually in October.

-The PSAT/NMSQT could be important to your future since it is the only qualifying test for the National Merit Scholarships as well as the National Hispanic Scholar Award Program or the Fund for Negro Students.

-The Registration Bulletin for the PSAT has sample questions and useful information, which you should study before the test.
-See your counselor for details.

-Continue keeping your personal data sheet.
+- Adjust your class schedule for any needed college requirements.
+The PSAT is given annually in October. - The PSAT/NMSQT could be important to your future since it is the only qualifying test for the National Merit Scholarships as well as the National Hispanic Scholar Award Program or the Fund for Negro Students. - College Board has sample PSAT questions and useful information, which you should study before the test.
+See your counselor for details. - Continue keeping your personal data sheet.